chrplr/PCBS/docs/running-python.rst

 Visual Code, PyCharm, Spyder... are very nice IDEs but you should not use them to run python scripts that open new graphics windows (e.g. scripts using ``tkinter``, ``pygame``, ...) because, when such scripts crash, they can leave the IDE in an unstable state.
 It is always safer to run a script directly from the command line in a terminal windows.

-One commendable approach is to use an IDE to edit python code, but then  use the command line to run the scripts.
+One commendable approach is to use an IDE to edit python code, but use the command line to run the scripts.

 Perform an interactive data analysis with jupyter-notebook or jupyter-lab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To perform a data analysis and produce a nicely formatter report, it is recommended to use  ``jupyter-notebook`` or ``jupyter-lab``  (see https://jupyter.org/).
+To perform data analyses and produce nicely formatted reports, one can use  ``jupyter-notebook`` or ``jupyter-lab``  (see https://jupyter.org/).

 In practice, launch Jupyter Notebook from the Start Menu/Anaconda3 (in Windows) or
 type ``jupyter notebook`` in a terminal (Linux, MacOS).
 The "Jupyter homepage" should then open in your browser: